Agramondis

 Duration: July 2021 - January 2022

 Agramondis was appointed by COLEACP to develop the National Interpretation Guideline for Kenya Standard (KS) 1758-2:2016 on Fruits and Vegetables.
-KS 1758 lays out the national requirements for the horticultural sector in Kenya, covering such diverse topics as food safety and traceability, sustainable production, health and safety and labour rights.
+KS 1758 layed out the national requirements for the horticultural sector in Kenya, covering such diverse topics as food safety and traceability, sustainable production, health and safety and labour rights.
 It was prepared by the Horticultural Fresh Produce Technical Committee under the guidance of the Standards Projects Committee, and it is in accordance with the procedures of the Kenya Bureau of Standards.
 The Interpretation Guideline will help auditors implement the standard in the field.

 COLEACP – Assessment of the Sourcing Strategy of a Fruit Processing Company, Based in Lagos, Nigeria